 By Michelle Icard

 This little book is a must-have guide for parents and educators who want to help the tweens in their lives navigate the socially fraught hallways, gyms, and cafeterias of middle school.

 Michelle helps parents, teachers, and other adults in middle school settings understand the social dilemmas and other issues that kids today face.

 She covers a large range of topics, beginning with helping us understand what is happening in the brains of tweens and how this neurological development affects decision-making and questions around identity.
 She also addresses social media, dating, and peer exclusion.

 Using both recent research and her personal, extensive experience working with middle-school-aged kids and their parents, Icard offers readers concrete and practical advice for guiding children through this chaotic developmental stage while also building their confidence.

-NEW FROM MICHELLE IN 2021!
-On February 23, 2021, Michelle is releasing her brand-new book 14 Talks by Age 14: The Essential Conversations You Need to Have with Your Kids Before They Start High School.
+We also recommend Michelle’s newer book, 14 Talks by Age 14: The Essential Conversations You Need to Have with Your Kids Before They Start High School.
 This book is another must-read for all parents who want to equip their teens with the skills they need to grow into capable and responsible adults.
-Pre-Order your copy today!

 By Dr. Shefali Tsabary

 In this book, Dr. Tsabary helps parents get in tune with their own psychological and emotional awareness.
 By encouraging parents to look in the mirror, Tsabary helps parents understand why it’s important to be conscious of our own histories in order to pass along a positive wholeness to our children.